CodeDealers/cell-framework/README.md

-If we can create an architecture that resembles the human body where code lives, dies and can sustain the host (The software ecosystem) We can have a development cycle where code can be instantly duplicated independent of hardware and dependencies and evolved to support new functionality organically
+If we can create an architecture that resembles the human body where code lives, dies and can sustain the host (The software ecosystem) We can have a development cycle where code can be instantly creates or duplicated independent of hardware and dependencies and evolved to support new functionality organically

 ### Hot swappable code